strimzi/strimzi-kafka-operator/.github/docs/README.md

 ### Triggers
 There are two options how the workflows could be triggered - manually via GitHub UI, via issue comment.
 Not every issue comment trigger the whole workflow, there are checks that basically look after a specific text in the comment and trigger the workflows only once the comment has proper format.
-Comment for triggering the workflow has to contain string `/gha run` and then additional parameters can be specified.
+Comment for triggering the workflow has to starts with string `/gha run` and then additional parameters can be specified.

 The whole script that parse the trigger even is part of [parse-comment](../actions/parse-comment) action.
 Currently, we have these parameters that can be passed through the comment: